mpay24/payment-logos/README.md

-# payment-logos
+# Payment System Logos
-A set logos for each payment system
+A collection of logos for payment systems

 ## Creditcards